AaronHarman/Rubot-2.0/README.md

 # Rubot-2.0
- A Discord bot written in Ruby
+A Discord bot written in Ruby.
+A second sentence.